Mark Weinberger becomes EY Global Chairman and CEO

-From today Building a better working world will serve as both EY’s purpose and its tagline, becoming central to its brand.
+From today Building a better working world will serve as both EY’s purpose and our tagline, becoming central to our brand.

-Mark adds, “In a better working world trust increases, so capital flows smoothly and investors make informed decisions.
+Mark continues, “In a better working world trust increases, so capital flows smoothly and investors make informed decisions.
 Businesses grow sustainably, employment rises, consumers spend and businesses invest in their communities.
-More than just growth, a better working world harnesses and develops talent in all its forms and encourages collaboration.”
+More than just growth, a better working world harnesses and develops talent in all its forms and encourages collaboration.

-“We understand our obligation to look beyond our self-interest and engage with the world.
+“We understand our obligation to look beyond our self interest and engage with the world.
 We use our global reach and our relationships with clients, governments and other stakeholders to create positive change.
-We do this through who we are and what we stand for and most importantly we back it up by how we act.
-We help our clients, our people and our communities - one project at a time.
-We solve the problem in front of us and move on to the next.
-Over time, the whole working world works better.”
+We do this through who we are and what we stand for and most importantly we back it up by how we act.”

 At the same time, EY is taking the opportunity to simplify its name and redesign its logo.

-As Mark explains, “From 1 July we will be called EY.
+As Mark explains, “From 1 July we are called EY.
 Shortening our name will provide consistency and ease of use for EY practices and clients around the world.
 We have also redesigned our logo, reflecting our new brand name clearly in the design.
-Our new brand name and logo demonstrate clearly and boldly who we are and reflects the traits we need to have the best brand in our profession.”
+Our new brand name and logo demonstrate clearly and boldly who we are and reflect the goal we have recently set ourselves to be the number one brand in our profession.